- Competitive rates and closing costs

 - The bank is in the process of recovering from past failings

 Wells Fargo is an American staple, with its roots as a stagecoach company stretching back into the 1800s.Today, Wells Fargo carries on its legacy as one of the nation's foremost banks and lenders.
-In fact, in 2018 it was the second-biggest mortgage company in the U.S. (after Quicken Loans).
+In fact, in 2019 it was the biggest residential mortgage lender in the nation.
 So, what can you expect if you choose this bank as your mortgage lender?
 First and foremost, competitive rates and closing costs that rival or beat other big names in the mortgage industry.
 When it comes to customer service, the bank is average.
 But it's worth noting that customer satisfaction scores have been rising over the past three years.
 But for most people, the decision will come down to price.
 Compare Wells Fargo rates and closing costs with a few other lenders.
 If this bank is affordable for you, it's worth a closer look.

 Jump To Section...